 - If you don't have an org with a registered namespace, create a Developer Edition org that is separate from the Dev Hub or scratch orgs.
-If you already have an org with a registered namespace, go to Step 1. - In the Developer Edition org, create and register the namespace.

-() Important: Choose namespaces carefully.
+If you already have an org with a registered namespace, go to Step 1. - In the Developer Edition org, create and register the namespace. - () Important: Choose namespaces carefully.
 If you're trying out this feature or need a namespace for testing purposes, choose a disposable namespace.
 Don't choose a namespace that you want to use in the future for a production org or some other real use case.
-Once you associate a namespace with an org, you can't change it or reuse it.
+Once you associate a namespace with an org, you can't change it or reuse it. - 1.
+Log in to your Dev Hub org as the System Administrator or as a user with the Salesforce DX Namespace Registry permissions.